kiteCTRL/kiteTRAK/README.md

 <img width="740" height="564" alt="PXL_20260826_014549643" src="https://github.com/user-attachments/assets/6a270760-95a5-4745-b62f-22d15b8b5f70" />

-1. Insert and solder the female XA JST headers to the QtPy RP2040 as shown above:
+1. Insert and solder the female XA JST headers to the QtPy RP2040 as shown above.
+Also, trim the soldered pins so they are nearly flush with the PCB.
     * Note: The headers will be facing opposite directions due to space constraints.
 Also, the 4-pin XA JST header will sit on the ridge of the reset button, make sure it is not being pressed down when installing.

 <br>